open-resources/physics_bank/content/public/007.Momentum and Impulse/Topic Outcome/Collision of River Otters/Collision of River Otters.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Collision of River Otters
-    m_s: 4.18
+      m_s: 3.28
-    m_l: 7.55
+      m_l: 5.5
-    vis: 4.83
+      vis: 4.39
-    vil: 7.5
+      vil: 7.93
-    theta_i: 42.9
+      theta_i: 54.9
       part9:
         ans1:
           value: Kinetic energy is lost in this collision.
         ans2:
           value: Kinetic energy is gained in this collision.
         ans3:
           value: Kinetic energy remains constant in this collision.
 ---
 # {{ params.vars.title }}
 Two river otters collide while sliding across frictionless ice and get tangled together following the (perfectly inelastic) collision as shown in the figure, where a coordinate system has been defined.